Cosmo/Clippy/README.md

 ## Other Projects

 * [BinaryKit](https://github.com/Cosmo/BinaryKit) — BinaryKit helps you to break down binary data into bits and bytes and easily access specific parts.
-* [Clippy](https://github.com/Cosmo/Clippy) — Clippy from Microsoft Office is back and runs on macOS!
-Written in Swift.
 * [GrammaticalNumber](https://github.com/Cosmo/GrammaticalNumber) — Turns singular words to the plural and vice-versa in Swift.
 * [HackMan](https://github.com/Cosmo/HackMan) — Stop writing boilerplate code yourself.
 Let hackman do it for you via the command line.
 * [ISO8859](https://github.com/Cosmo/ISO8859) — Convert ISO8859 1-16 Encoded Text to String in Swift.
 Supports iOS, tvOS, watchOS and macOS.